belindadunu/Deployment_1.1/README.md

 # Deployment_1.1

-In this deployment, we will run a Jenkins build and manually deploy it to Elastic Beanstalk.
+### In this deployment, we will run a Jenkins build and manually deploy it to AWS Elastic Beanstalk.
+Using GitHub, Jenkins, and AWS Elastic Beanstalk will allow for a continuous delivery pipeline - developers push code to GitHub, Jenkins builds and tests, then Elastic Beanstalk automatically deploys the application.
+This workflow enables fast, reliable application updates.
+We'll store the Python URL shortener application code in GitHub, use Jenkins to validate changes, then deploy manually to Elastic Beanstalk to host the application.

 **GitHub**
 - Create a new repository.